Updated April 28, 2021

 Those risks include thousands more infections and deaths from COVID-19.

 COVID-19 and Facemasks

-The CDC recommends people wear a cloth face covering when in public, especially in potentially crowded areas like grocery stores or pharmacies.
-While this provides an extra layer of protection, it doesn’t guarantee prevention.
+The CDC recommends people wear a cloth face covering when in public.
+This is especially important in potentially crowded areas where it’s difficult to maintain 6 feet of social distancing.

-Most facemasks are loose-fitting and do not fully protect against the airborne droplets that can cause COVID-19.
-When wearing a face covering, you should still follow other prevention tactics like staying 6 feet away from others and practicing good hand hygiene.
+When wearing a face covering, you should still follow other prevention tactics.
+These include staying 6 feet away from others and practicing good hand hygiene.

 People diagnosed with COVID-19 or with suspected cases should wear facemasks until isolated in a hospital or at home, the CDC says.
 Medical workers and others who are caring for people with COVID-19 also should wear them.

 You should continue to wear a facemask even after receiving the COVID-19 vaccine.